Guidelines for Visiting Andaman & Nicobar Islands: Permits & Rules

 2. Registration Certificate Issuance:

-– Though the foreigners now don’t need RAP to enter Andaman and Nicobar, they must have to Register themselves with the Immigration authorities at arrival in the Airport or Sea Port.
+– Though the RAP isn’t required, foreign nationals must have to Register themselves with the Immigration authorities at arrival in the Airport or Sea Port to enter Andaman & Nicobar Islands.

 -Upon registration a Certificate will be issued by the administrative authority allowing the foreign tourists to enter Andaman & Nicobar and stay for a duration of maximum 30 days, which can be extended for another 15 days with permission.